unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/18-calculation.md

 formula then you can add individual items from each corresponding dialog and organize them however you like.

-Start by clicking on the desired button, then pick an item or add a new one.
+Start by clicking on one of the buttons in the tab footer, then pick from the available items or add a new one.

 <img srcset="/dynamicproduct/images/select-condition.jpg 2x" class="border">

-You can click on the desired items then add them to the calculation.
+You can click on the items in the desired order then add them to the calculation.

 You can also add all the items to be able to easily organize them as you need.